Sage-Bionetworks/PythonEmbedInR/README.md

 generateRWrappers(pyPkg = "synapseclient",
                   module = "synapseclient.client.Synapse",
                   setGenericCallback = callback,
-                  functionPrefix = "syn",
-                  pyObjectName = "syn",
                   transformReturnObject = objectDefinitionHelper)
 ```

+Note: `transformReturnObject` will be applied to the returned values from all generated functions.
+The transformation cannot depend on the function which generated the returned value.

 ### Notes on `generateRdFiles`

-This helper function can be used to convert Python [Sphinx](http://www.sphinx-doc.org/en/master/) docs into Rd files.
-It only supports a subset of Sphinx tags, including:
+This function converts Python docstrings into .Rd files, recognizing a subset of [Sphinx](http://www.sphinx-doc.org/en/master/) tags:
 * :parameter:
 * :param:
 * :type: